Grizzelbee/ioBroker.dysonairpurifier/readme.md

  * No automatic IP detection of devices

 ### 0.6.0 (2020-10-xx) (Rage before the storm)
+ * (grizzelbee) Fix: [#13](https://github.com/Grizzelbee/ioBroker.dysonairpurifier/issues/13) - Filter life value is now displayed in percent not in hours
  * (grizzelbee) New: [#17](https://github.com/Grizzelbee/ioBroker.dysonairpurifier/issues/17) - Added online-indicator for each device
  * (grizzelbee) New: [#19](https://github.com/Grizzelbee/ioBroker.dysonairpurifier/issues/19) - Extended Password length from 15 characters to 32
  * (grizzelbee) New: [#20](https://github.com/Grizzelbee/ioBroker.dysonairpurifier/issues/20) - Improved errorhandling on http communication with dyson API